akashvshroff/DocWise/README.md

 - The two sections briefly cover the tech that I used to build this system.
 I learnt a lot of the tools, especially on the langchain side, from Nicholas Renotte's wonderful tutorial that can be found [here](https://www.youtube.com/watch?v=u8vQyTzNGVY&list=PLp7virpu8w7XuBgGJvEWZaLsBM-hnBjq1&index=13&t=195s&ab_channel=NicholasRenotte).
 - LangChain covers the interaction with the OpenAI API and working with the user-uploaded file to generate the vector embeddings and Streamlit was used to generate a lightweight UI that facilitates interacting with the application.
 ### LangChain
+- This project employs the LangChain *ecosystem* to add context to the OpenAI API.
+- The general workflow is as follows:
+    - The user uploads a PDF document that is saved to memory by PyPDFLoader.
+The document is broken into pages or more digestible chunks for the next few steps.
+    - Then, the chunks are tokenized and embedded by Chroma.
+The vector embedding of the data allows us to pass the data as context to the model and allows us to perform mathematical operations to the data - such as cosine similarity, which allows us to find the most relevant sections of the PDF and display them to the user.
+    - Each of these components could be replaced by other services, for example, Pinecone for an online vector store.
+    - The results from the vectorstore search are passed to the LangChain vectorstore agent that converts the data into a better *aligned* or more humanlike response, using the OpenAI models.
+The vectorstore toolkit by LangChain renders the vectorstore generated from the PDF available as a *tool* to the model that it can use to generate its answers.
 ### Streamlit
 - Streamlit allows you to build incredibly lightweight UIs with shockingly few lines of code.
 It's got a variety of built in widgets like file upload and text input that seamlessly integrate together to form a clean interface.
 - On any interaction by the user, Streamlit re-runs the entire python script from scratch and doesn't maintain state data across refreshes by default.